 Andrew May, director of ES Precision, shares five tips to get the best laser marking results

 Our firm’s business is a job shop – we undertake the subcontract laser marking of components or finished goods on behalf of our customers.
 We are able to mark tiny ID matrices and alphanumerics barely visible to the eye, cut and mark tamper-evident labels, and produce scales or other functional marks on medical devices and automotive parts.
-We’ve done this on hundreds of different materials: metals, plastics, coated products, ceramics, wood, leather, and more.
+We’ve done this on hundreds of materials, such as metals, plastics, coated products, ceramics, wood, leather.

-Laser marks are permanent, high resolution, can have excellent contrast, and can be produced in a variety of ways depending on the material.
+Laser marks are permanent, high resolution, can have excellent contrast, and can be produced in a variety of ways, depending on the material.
 Metals such as stainless steel, for example, can either be engraved with depth, which provides little contrast, or instead annealed to generate a smooth, black oxidised surface, providing high contrast.
-Plastics on the other hand can either be carbonised, producing a dark mark, or foamed, producing a white mark.
+But plastics can either be carbonised, producing a dark mark, or foamed, producing a white mark.
 For coated materials – such as back-illuminated car dash switchgear or laminated labels – the underlying layer can be seen even after the top layer has been cleanly ablated.

 Figure 1: A test matrix showing the range of possible marks on stainless steel by varying Q-switch frequency (x-axis) against galvo speed (y-axis).
 (Credit: ES Precision)